Best Arm Identification with Contextual Information under a Small Gap: Proof of Theorem

+From the definition of asymptotically invariant strategies, it should not depend on $P_0$.
+Therefore, we consider the following non-linear programming:

-For this problem, we derive the first order condition, which is sufficient for global optimality of such a convex programming problem.
-For Lagrangian multipliers $\lambda^{a} \geq 0$ and $\gamma \in\mathbb{R}$, we consider the following Lagrangian function:
+For this problem, we derive the first-order condition, which is sufficient for the global optimality of such a convex programming problem.
+For Lagrangian multipliers $\lambda^{a, b} \geq 0$ and $\gamma \in\mathbb{R}$, we consider the following Lagrangian function: